interbet/smart-contracts/README.md

 # smart-contracts
-Official smart contracts deployed on the Ethereum's mainnet.
+Official smart contracts deployed on the Ethereum mainnet.